Software requirements

 The activities related to working with software requirements can broadly be broken down into elicitation, analysis, specification, and management.

-Note that the wording Software requirements is additionally used in software release notes to explain, which depending software packages are required for a certain software to be built/installed/used.
+Note that the wording Software requirements is additionally used in software release notes to explain, which depending on software packages are required for a certain software to be built/installed/used.

 Elicitation

 Elicitation is the gathering and discovery of requirements from stakeholders and other sources.
 A variety of techniques can be used such as joint application design (JAD) sessions, interviews, document analysis, focus groups, etc. Elicitation is the first step of requirements development.

 Analysis

 Analysis is the logical breakdown that proceeds from elicitation.
 Analysis involves reaching a richer and more precise understanding of each requirement and representing sets of requirements in multiple, complementary ways.

 Requirements Triage or prioritization of requirements is another activity which often follows analysis.
-This relates to Agile software development in planning phase, e.g. by Planning poker, however it might not be the same depending on the context and nature of project and requirements or product/service that is getting build.
+This relates to Agile software development in the planning phase, e.g. by Planning poker, however it might not be the same depending on the context and nature of the project and requirements or product/service that is being built.